thoughtworks/build-your-own-radar/README.md

 The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

-If you want to understand how it's wired and make it your own, check the file `examples/index.html` for general usage.

 ## Contribute

 All tasks are defined in `package.json`.